Thailand and Bali Experience

 Day 12: Marine life in Lovina

 Back at sea for the morning, we’ll be setting sail early to watch the dolphins as they dive through the waves beside us.
-We’ll visit a natural beauty spot in the afternoon to see the Banjar hot springs before making our way to the impressive Gitgit falls for a refreshing dip.
+We’ll visit a natural beauty spot in the afternoon to see the Banjar hot springs before making our way to some impressive local waterfalls for a refreshing dip.

 Day 13: Farewell

 We’ll make the journey back to Kuta on our final day in Bali before saying our goodbyes.
 If you want to ask about onward travels, now’s your chance.

 We try to run as many of our start dates back-to-back, but on occasions, there may be days between your Thai Experience and Bali Beaches.
 Please contact a travel advisor for further details.

 Please note activities and itineraries are subject to change.